BananaTransfer/BananaTransfer/README.md

 ## Run the App locally in development mode

-Make sure you did all the steps from the prevous chapter `Install and run the App`
+Make sure you did all the steps from the previous chapter `Install and run the App`

 Instead of running the app in the prod mode you can then run the app in the watch mode to watch any modification and rebuild and restart the server and frontend automatically: